echogarden-project/echogarden/docs/Tasklist.md

 * Decide if `msspeech` engine should be selected if available.
 This would require attempting to load a matching voice, and falling back if it is not installed
 * Speaker-specific voice option
 * Use VAD on the synthesized audio file to get more accurate sentence or word segmentation
+* When `splitToSentences` is set to `false`, the timeline doesn't include proper sentences.
+Find a way to pass larger sections to the TTS, but still have proper sentences in the timeline.

 ### Synthesis / preprocessing
 * Extend the heteronyms JSON document with additional words like "conducts", "survey", "protest", "transport", "abuse", "combat", "combats", "affect", "contest", "detail", "marked", "contrast", "construct", "constructs", "console", "recall", "permit", "permits", "prospect", "prospects", "proceed", "proceeds", "invite", "reject", "deserts", "transcript", "transcripts", "compact", "impact", "impacts"